-Ob taining a read lock: Obt taining a write lock: 1.
+Obtaining a read lock: Obtaining a write lock: 1.
 Call create () to create a node with pathname "locknode/read-".
 This is the lock node use later in the protocol.
-Make sure to set both the sequence and ephemeral flags.
-1. Call create () to create a node with pathname "locknode/write-".
-This is the lock node spoken of later in the protocol.
-Make sure to set both sequence and ephemeral flags.
+Make sure to set both the sequence and ephemeral flags. "locknode/ node spoken of l create a node with pathname /write-".
+This is the lock ater in the protocol.
+Make sure ence and ephemeral flags.
 2. Call getChildren() on the lock node without setting the watch flag - this is important, as it avoids the herd effect.
-2. Call getChildren() on the lock node without setting the watch flag - this is important, as it avoids the herd effect.
-3. If there are no children with a pathname starting with "write-" and having a lower sequence number than the node created in step 1, the client has the lock and can exit the protocol.
-If there are no children with a lower sequence number than the node created in step 1, the client has the lock and the client exits the protocol.
-Call exists(), with watch flag set, on the node 4.
-Otherwise, call exists (), with watch flag, set on the node in lock directory with pathname staring with "write-" having the next lowest sequence number.
-5. with the pathname that has the next lowest sequence number.
-If exists() returns false , goto step 2 .
-Otherwise, wait for a notification for the pathname from the 5.
-If exists() returns false, goto step 2. previous step before going to step 2.
-6. Otherwise, wait for a notification for the pathname from the previous step before going to
+0 n () on the lock node without u flag - this is important, as it effect.
+3. If there are no children with a pathname starting with "write-" and having a lower sequence number than the node created in step 1, the client number than the nildren with a lower sequence node created in step 1 , the client the client exits the protocol.
+4. has the lock and can exit the protocol.
+Otherwise, call exists() , with watch flag, set on the node in lock directory with pathname staring , th watch flag set, on the node ne that has the next lowest r.
+5. with "write-" having the next lowest sequence number.
+If exists () returns false , goto step 2 . wait for a notific as false , goto step 2 .
+Otherwise, eation for the pathname from the fore going to step 2 .

+Otherwise, wait for a notification for the pathname from the previous step before going to step 2